Click for possible route/stop changes on the day of your tour.

 This nighttime event brings together people at Mallory Square, open now, and makes for a lively evening of community by the water.
 This Key West tradition of saluting the sun on its way beneath the horizon is a prime photo op to capture the brilliance of the island’s legendary sunsets.
 Golden strands streak through the sky interwoven amongst brilliant pink and purple hues that make for some breathtaking views!

 Well before the internet, people would share their travels with others through postcards.
 German-born printer Curt Teich designed the classic “Greetings from..” style of postcard that is instantly recognizable to all generations.
-Located at 284 Margaret Street next to the Sails to Rails Museum is a mural done in the same vintage style.
+Located at 284 Margaret Street next to Mac’s Sea Garden is a mural done in the same vintage style.
 This is a great photo spot that lets everyone know exactly where you’ve been!

 The northbound corridor of United States US Route 1 stretches and winds for almost 2,500 miles to the edge of the Canadian border.
 And its origins are located right here in Key West.
-The iconic green and white ‘Mile 0’ sign became so popular that an opportunistic t-shirt shop owner was able to trademark it after a lengthy and expensive court battle.
+The iconic green and white ‘Mile 0’ sign at the corner of Whitehead & Fleming Street became so popular that an opportunistic t-shirt shop owner was able to trademark it after a lengthy and expensive court battle.
+After you take some selfies and group photos next to the landmark, skip over to the “End of the Road” shop for some great local souvenirs at 405 Fleming Street!

 Open right now, visit Fury Water Adventure, where the sky is literally the limit!
 Strap in and take to the skies, high above the crystal waters of Key West, and get treated to scenic views.
 The trip includes a ride on a state-of-the art watercraft and even allows for parasailing of up to three people (weight restrictions apply.)
 For an added bonus, you can ask for an exhilarating dip in the ocean before rocketing back skyward to play amongst the clouds!